Aniangelsuperbat1/code-every-day/2021/May/log.md

 **Today's Progress**: Did some more LeetCode challenges and applied to more jobs.

 **Thoughts**: Took the weekend off and did not commit to log.
 Will strive to commit everyday from now on.
 Even when I take the weekend off.

+### Day 41: Tues.
+May 18th 2021

+**Today's Progress**: Applied to 20 jobs!

+**Thoughts**: Went crazy on the job applications but didnt do anything else.
+Will have to do more Leetcode tomorrow.